IntegralEquations/Inti.jl/docs/src/index.md

 ## Installing Julia

-Download of Julia from [julialang.org](https://julialang.org/downloads/), or use [juliaup](https://github.com/JuliaLang/juliaup) installer.
+Download Julia from [julialang.org](https://julialang.org/downloads/), or use [juliaup](https://github.com/JuliaLang/juliaup) installer.
 We recommend using the latest stable version of Julia, although `Inti.jl` should work with `>=v1.9`.